libretime/libretime/docs/manual/preparing-media-for-ingest/index.md

 Metadata in legacy character sets
 ---------------------------------

-Libretime expects file tag metadata to be stored in the international *UTF-8* character set.
+LibreTime expects file tag metadata to be stored in the international *UTF-8* character set.
 Programs such as **Ex Falso** (described above) encode metadata in UTF-8 by default.
 If you have an archive of files encoded with metadata in a legacy character set, such as the Cyrillic encoding *Windows-1251*, you should convert these files before import.

 The program **mid3iconv** (part of the **python-mutagen** package in Debian and Ubuntu) can be used to batch convert the metadata character set of files on the command line.
 You can install **python-mutagen** with the command: